aevri/barrie-bear/barrie_bear.md

 excited and the others kept saying, "What is it, Barrie-Bear - what can you see?"
 "Wait a minute," said Barrie-Bear, "I cannot quite get whatever it is into focus and the telescope won't keep still."
-"Oh bother, I've lost it - no — wait - there it is — What on earEh?"
+"Oh bother, I've lost it - no — wait - there it is — What on earth?"
 "Do tell us what it is" said Mr. Weasel who was jumping up and down with excitement.
 "I just don't know" muttered Barrie—Bear, "it's a long black shape which appears to be moving very slowly.
 See what